LuLuKotewicz/learning-git/README.md

 <hr/>
 <h2>Mark Down</h2>

-* We added simple markdowns to make the README file easier to read
+* We added simple markdowns to make the README file easier to read.
+Working on adding a conflict.

 <hr/>
 <h2>Experimenting with conflicts from origin master and local files</h2>